jinghuazhao/INF/SOMAscan.md

 **Overlap of pQTLs with drug targets**.
 We used the Informa Pharmaprojects data- base from Citeline to obtain information on drugs that target proteins assayed on the SOMAscan platform.
 This is a manually curated database that maintains profiles for >60,000 drugs.
-For our analysis, we focused on the following infor- mation for each drug: protein target, indications, and development status.
+For our analysis, we focused on the following information for each drug: protein target, indications, and development status.
 We included drugs across the development pipeline, including those in pre-clinical studies or with no development reported, drugs in clinical trials (all phases), and launched/registered drugs.
 For each protein assayed, we identified all drugs in